 ‘This is not sustainable.’
 With skyrocketing rents, Tacoma Housing Authority is forced to adjust

 BY MATT DRISCOLL | February 09, 2018 02:46 PM

+"Michael Mirra was blunt.
+'Every choice is going to hurt somebody,' the Tacoma Housing Authority executive director said.
 Mirra and THA project manager Aley Thompson recently broke down what they described as the challenging “puzzles” and “arithmetic” the agency is facing in trying to serve the growing number of rent-burdened Tacomans.

 The picture they painted was bleak.